 Alumni of the program are making their mark around the world in business and finance, academia, law, international development, journalism, medicine and public health, engineering, media, public service, and the arts.

-Under the direction of history professor, Tobie Meyer-Fong, the East Asian Studies Program continues to thrive as a center of research and teaching.
-Recent donor support has made possible the creation of the Mary Rankin Reading Room, and the addition of a distinguished visiting professorship, a visiting practitioner-instructor, and a post-doctoral fellowship in Korean Humanities.
+Under the direction of sociology professor, Joel Andreas, the East Asian Studies Program continues to thrive as a center of research and teaching.
+Donor support has made possible the creation of the Mary Rankin Reading Room, and the addition of a distinguished visiting professorship, a visiting practitioner-instructor, and a post-doctoral fellowship in Korean Humanities.
 A vibrant speaker series, annual conferences, social gatherings, and weekly language corners foster the intellectual and cultural community of East Asia-centered learning on campus, and study abroad opportunities abound.
 Students moreover have the opportunity to play a leadership role in the intellectual and social life of the program by way of the Student Advisory Committee.